Sonic Lost World: Reception

 Critics disagreed over what to make of the game as a whole.
 In 2015, USgamer referred to Lost World as "perhaps Sonic's best outing in years."
-Jim Sterling (Destructoid) said it "can wildly swing from brilliant to horrific at the drop of a hat, but when one steps back and takes a look at the whole production, one sees far more to love than hate."
+James Stephanie Sterling of Destructoid said it "can wildly swing from brilliant to horrific at the drop of a hat, but when one steps back and takes a look at the whole production, one sees far more to love than hate."
 Plante noted that "the early stages display a degree of design ingenuity and polish which gradually degrades".
 David McComb (Empire) called it "A cheap, cruel, crushing disappointment in the wake of Sonic Colors and Generations."
 Walton concluded that "in overtly coveting the great Italian plumber, it smothers the talents of its blazing blue hedgehog."

 Sales

 During its opening week in the UK, Sonic Lost World charted at #11 on the All-formats chart for sales, but achieved the top spot on the Wii U chart and #4 on the Nintendo 3DS chart.
 As of the end of 2013, Sega had shipped 640,000 copies of the game.
 As of March 31, 2014, the game had sold 710,000 copies, being one of the lowest selling in the franchise, alongside the first two Sonic Boom games, released a year after.